-If you are doing a Daniel fast or any kind of fast where your changing your normal diet having recipes on hand will be a life saver.
+If you are doing a Daniel fast or any kind of fast where you’re changing your normal diet having recipes on hand will be a lifesaver.

-It will be easier for you to go shopping and figure out what your going to eat each day.
+It will be easier for you to go shopping and figure out what you’re going to eat each day.